arendst/Sonoff-MQTT-OTA/README.md

 # Compile
 Compile source and flash once to sonoff using cable connection as shown in [Peter Scargill's blog](http://tech.scargill.net/itead-slampher-and-sonoff).
 Note: this software is not compatible with his implementation.
+Future updates can be uploaded by OTA using the MQTT command ```cmnd/sonoff/upgrade 1``` or pressing the button quickly four times.